 “My Veal and Crab Florentine was fabulous!
 Perfectly cooked veal topped with spinach, flaked crab, and sliced tomatoes in a seasoned broth that I can only assume was made with veal stock.”

 I thought about making it myself many times, but never did until this past week.
 The only thing I could say I did wrong was I used a package of frozen spinach instead of fresh and I flaked the crab too much.
-Here is what it looked like back in 2013.

 When I make it again (and trust me I’m not waiting over 3 years again!)
 I will use fresh spinach, but frozen is fine if you happen to have it.
 It sounds like a lot of ingredients, but it’s really not and it’s faster to prepare than it looks.
 This delicious, 5-star quality meal can be ready in under an hour!
 If you thaw the frozen spinach ahead of time or under running water, that is.